 Fees: Start at 1% or £2, whichever is lower, with a minimum of 20p; additional packages available for a monthly fee

 This UK-based company has a straightforward, uncomplicated approach to online direct debit transactions.
-GoCardless offers integrations into a many of the most popular accounting software, like Sage and QuickBooks.
+GoCardless offers integrations into many of the most popular accounting software, like Sage and QuickBooks.
 They also have an impressive portfolio of UK clients, which includes HM Government, TripAdvisor, Thomas Cook, and Virgin.
 However, they only facilitate direct debit transactions, so if you need to be credit-card friendly then you are best off going with another solution.
-They’re also optimized for the UK, which is great if your business is located there; however they won’t be the ideal solution if you do any business outside of the UK.
+They’re also optimized for the UK, which is great if your business is located there; however, they won’t be the ideal solution if you do any business outside of the UK.